I’m Kim Foster.

 I started as a dramaturg on Broadway, working on a dozen or so shows with the likes of the legendary director, Blake Edwards and Julie Andrews.
 I’ve also written speeches, soap operas, and my ghostwriting has included numerous op-eds, magazine pieces, and books.
 I also taught writing in the English Department as an Assistant Professor at Pace University in New York City.

-I published two non-fiction books, “On Being An Angry Mom” a book about motherhood and anger that cracked the top ten on the Amazon Top Free 100 list and stayed in the top 500 on Amazon for two weeks, and “Sharp Knives Boiling Oil: My Year of Dangerous Cooking with Four Year Olds” a memoir about cooking with my kid and her pre-k class in an East Harlem public school, that two people read, but I loved writing it anyway.
+I published two non-fiction books, “On Being An Angry Mom” a Kindle Single about motherhood and anger that cracked the top ten on the Amazon Top Free 100 list and stayed in the top 500 on Amazon for two weeks, and “Sharp Knives Boiling Oil: My Year of Dangerous Cooking with Four Year Olds” a full-length memoir with recipes about cooking with my kid and her pre-k class in an East Harlem public school, that two people read, but I loved writing it anyway.

 After 20+ years in New York City, we moved to Las Vegas last year.
 We have fallen in love with the desert.

-My wonderful, twice-Tony-nominated husband, David, produces award-winning circus and theatre all over the world, including Absinthe, here in Vegas.
-Our two daughters, Lucy, 12 and Edie, 11 are into their friends, making art and YouTube videos, listening obsessively to the Hamilton soundtrack, being upside down, and doing handstands on the couch.
-Lucy is studying theatre in the ensemble at the prestigous Rainbow Company.
+My wonderful, twice-Tony-nominated and Grammy-winning husband, David, produces award-winning circus and theatre all over the world, including Absinthe and Opium, here in Vegas.
+Our two daughters, Lucy, 13 and Edie, 11 are into their friends, making art and YouTube videos.
+Lucy plays guitar and ukele, and studies voice.
+She also studies theatre in the ensemble at the prestigous Rainbow Company.
 Edie studies comedy, and does contortion four days a week with Cirque contortionist, Zula Ulambayar.
 Last year, Edie and Lucy co-wrote a film that premiered at the “Las Vegas Film Festival”, called Fraternal Bonds, and performed an original performance piece at the Small Space Festival here in Vegas.

 Our foster son is six and digs riding his bike.
 He tears it up on the pump track at BMX every week.
-He also does Kung Fu, where he has learned to eat all kinds of Mongolian sweets.
-His two-year-old sister enjoys Peppa Pig, Masha and the Bear, saying new words to demand things from us, swimming in pools, freaking out the neighbors with her near-constant nudity, and laying on the floor tantrumming.
+He also loves art and drawing, and building very fancy things with his Legos.
+His two-year-old sister enjoys Peppa Pig, saying new words to demand things from us, swimming in pools, freaking out the neighbors with her near-constant nudity, and laying on the floor tantrumming.